• Recipes

 Just swap high-protein versions of oats, milk, and yogurt and you are all set to add an extra boost of protein to your overnight oats and to your other meal plans.

-The Story of Overnight Oats
+About Overnight Oats

 Easy, trending, overnight oats are really not new.
 The history of overnight oats as a recipe goes back more than a century.
 The idea of taking oats and soaking them overnight in yogurt and fruit juice or milk called "muesli" was, and still is, a typical Swiss and German breakfast.